tacotranslate/js-package/readme.md

 });
 ```

-Strings will then just be output as they come in.
+Strings will then just be output in the same language as they come in.

 #### Bypassing TacoTranslate

 You can also implement your own handling of translations (ie. _“roll your own”_) – only using TacoTranslate as a module.
-To do that, you’ll need to create and use a custom client.
+To do that, you’ll need to create and use a custom client, and have your own translation API.
 Here’s an example:

 ```tsx
 async function getTranslations({